Edresson/ZS-TTS-Evaluation/README.md

  For each speaker, we randomly selected one audio segment between 3 and 8 seconds to use as a reference during the test sentence generation.
  We have used these samples to evaluate all languages, that way for non-English languages the models are compared in a cross-lingual way.

+## Instalation

+Please use the docker image "nvcr.io/nvidian/ac-aiapps/nemo-speechllm:24-02" and then install all requirements with the command "pip install -r requirements.txt"

 ## Metrics